White label video solution

 In practice:

-Consumer messaging tools frequently fail on audit logging and role-based access — even when they offer TLS encryption.
+Sending PHI via standard SMS or unsecured email violates this safeguard, regardless of intent.
+Consumer messaging tools frequently fail here — and on audit logging and role-based access — even when they advertise TLS encryption.

 The four required categories are access controls, audit controls, integrity controls, and transmission security.
 These safeguards protect electronic protected health information (ePHI) within healthcare software systems.
 Any chat or video platform that handles patient data must implement these protections to support HIPAA compliance.